tt-embodied/chatscript-tmlanguage/README.md

 ### Summary ###

-A [ChatScript](http://chatscript.sourceforge.net) language definition. :cake:
+A [ChatScript 5.31](http://chatscript.sourceforge.net) language definition. :cake:

 **_May 2015_**
-**_v0.8.1_**
+**_v0.8.4_**

 I use Monokai as my ST color scheme, but it should look fine with others as well.
 It is purposefully very colorful.
-Tested with Chatscript v5.31

 ![alt tag](http://i.imgur.com/SUYO0jn.png)